This content is provided by Sanofi US

 But as a mom living with type 1 diabetes (T1D), Kathleen also carries a different kind of worry as well.
 She knows how unpredictable the disease can be, and how much vigilance it demands.
 Kathleen’s own diagnosis gave her an awareness that many parents don’t have; that family history of T1D could increase her children’s risk of developing the disease.

-“I was terrified that my daughters, Ava and Ella, were at risk of developing T1D and felt a deep sense of guilt about passing this burden onto them,” shares Kathleen.
+“I was terrified that my daughters, Ava and Ella Rose, were at risk of developing T1D and felt a deep sense of guilt about passing this burden onto them,” shares Kathleen.
 With these worries top of mind, Kathleen decided that she wanted to be as informed as possible, so she would be ready if either of her children were ever diagnosed.

 “I was in shock.
 Even though I always knew it was a possibility, I felt paralyzed by the thought of simply watching and waiting for my daughter to progress to insulin-dependent Stage 3 T1D,” Kathleen shares.